Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 ——
 #### Frequency Composition

-##### Along a nucleated path, which will define (Conductance Inductance).
-This is our atomic assembler which assigns the energetic values of field inversions.
+##### Along a nucleated path which is triangulated.
+This determines (Conductance|Inductance).
+This is our atomic assembler, which will assign the energetic values of field inversions.
 It will either create or deconstruct, both binary and mathematical planes.

 ——
 #### ENERGY_AS_A_UNIT